- This event has passed.

-Panel Discussion on The Glass Shore at Omagh Literary Festival
+Panel Discussion on The Glass Shore & The Long Gaze Back at Omagh Literary Festival

 13 October @ 12:00 pm - 1:00 pm£7

-The 2018 Omagh Literary Festival will feature a panel discussion on The Glass Shore, the Award-winning collection of Short Stories by Women Writers from the North of Ireland, with Gleeson, Bernie McGill, June Caldwell and Fiona O’Rourke.
+The 2018 Omagh Literary Festival will feature a panel discussion on The Glass Shore and The Long Gaze Back Award-winning collections of Short Stories by Women Writers from Ireland, with Gleeson, Bernie McGill, June Caldwell and Fiona O’Rourke.

 Writer, broadcaster and critic, , is the guest speaker on a lively discussion panel about the significant role played by Irish female writers.
 She has edited two collections of short stories, namely GleesonThe Long Gaze Back and The Glass Shore, both of which have been awarded the Best Irish Published Book at the Bord Gais Energy Irish Book Awards (in 2015 and in 2016).
 These stories run the gamut from the heartbreaking to the humorous, but always leaving a lasting impression.
 Gleeson reviews books for The Irish Times and presents the Book Show on RTE 1.
 Sinead is the judge of the Benedict Kiely Short Story Competition 2018 and will announce the short list and winner at the end of the discussion.